Good Deal? Everything to Know About Norwegian’s “More At Sea” Sale

 In addition to changing the number of perks included with the room you book, NCL also adjusts the actual perks themselves at times.
 Typically, this means adding a perk or two occasionally to sweeten the offer.

-- Free third/fourth guests
+• Free/$99 third/fourth guests

 But occasionally the cruise line adds in other deals.
 Most recently we’ve seen seen free airfare for second guests (for those flying to the port) and free cruise credit to put toward booking another trip while onboard the ship.

-The Free at Sea Offer Runs Consistently
+The More at Sea Offer Runs Consistently

 With the ability to get all the perks included with your cruise, it can be tempting to want to jump at the deal so that you don’t miss out.
 In fact, normally you’ll see a timer on the Norwegian website counting down until the sale ends.

 In this case, you don’t seem to have much to worry about.
-The offer has run in some form or another (there are small tweaks here and there) for years.
+The offer has run in some form or another (there are tweaks here and there) for years.
 And while we don’t check every day, we can’t think of a time in recent history that it hasn’t been offered.

 So yes, the sale may change slightly, but some form is seemingly always offered.
 Don’t think you have to rush to buy or risk missing out.
 If the time isn’t quite right to book, you’ll most likely see something similar when you are ready.